 Then on May 30, the demonstration in Tiananmen Square was revived by dissidents erecting a thirty-foot-high, plaster and styrofoam statue called "The Goddess of Democracy."
 New people were entering the demonstrations at Tiananmen Square, many from other cities, where demonstrations had also been occurring.
 At Tiananmen Square speakers denounced retreat as a betrayal of principle.
 They claimed that the government would never speak to them unless they maintained the kind of pressure that they were applying.

 These were new times in television coverage in China by the foreign press.
 The foreign press had missed the slaughter in March 1947, when Chiang Kai-shek's army killed from 8,000 to 10,000 people in Taiwan's capital, Taipei.
 The foreign press and television crews had missed the slaughter in Indonesia in 1965, when people died in the hundreds of thousands.
-But the foreign press was now present for the great spectacle at Beijing – as they had been in Vietnam – and the Communist regime regretted it.
+But the foreign press was now present for the great spectacle at Beijing.

 On May 31, pro-government demonstrations by soldiers and by peasants occurred in Beijing.
 On June 3, seasoned troops loyal to Deng Xiaoping, with tanks and armored personnel carriers, stood just outside town.
-Late that night they began rumbling through the city toward Tiananmen Square, forcing their way through barricades and crushing anyone who stood in their way.
+Late that night they began rumbling through the city toward Tiananmen Square, forcing their way through barricades.
 They fired on a few people whom they saw as an actual physical threat – as armies are instructed to do.
 Well after midnight, the military turned off the lights in the square, and the demonstrators were warned to leave the square.
 Some did.
 Many did not, and they were forced out by troops advancing from all sides.
 Some of the demonstrators who escaped from Tiananmen Square joined with other student supporters and retaliated against isolated army groups and soldiers in places in the city.
 They burned military vehicles and killed a few soldiers.
 The entire day of June 4 the army spent quelling disorder through the streets of Beijing.
-Officially 23 students and 300 soldiers had died.
+Officially 23 students and 300 soldiers were counted as having died.
 The Beijing Red Cross put the number of demonstrators killed at 2600.